TomBosmans/pandoc-cv/src/main.md

 2016-2016 <br/> <sub>(5 months)</sub>
 : **10to1**: Internship

-: During my internship at 10to1, I worked with Ruby on Rails to help rework an old application.
-The team was fantastic, and the experience really sparked my passion for programming.
-It also taught me some useful lessons, like how Caps Lock should be remapped to Control, how mechanical keyboards are actually pretty cool, and that macOS might not just be for snobs.
+: During my internship at 10to1, I worked with Ruby on Rails to rework an existing application.
+I learned both technical best practices and team habits that shaped my workflow — including the joy of mechanical keyboards and efficient keyboard-driven editing.

 2016-2018 <br/> <sub>(2 years, 1 month)</sub>
 : **Beeple**: Full-stack developer